 Given that this region is incredibly remote and had no other source of aid, they were compelled to take matters in their own hands.

 Board members, Officers of SOPA, and volunteers travel to this region once a year, in early October.
-In 2016 our team consisted of 93 volunteers – of which 75 were health professionals – doctors, dentists, obstetricians, optometrists, psychologists, nutritionists, and others.
+In 2017 our team consisted of 93 volunteers – of which 75 were health professionals – doctors, dentists, nurses, obstetricians, optometrists, psychologists, nutritionists, and others.

 Our long-term plan includes building a medical post in an annex, where we will be able to provide annual medical care to the community, not only in October, but throughout the year.